christianh814/ocp4-upi-helpernode/README.md

 ## Prereqs

-Install a CentOS 7 server with 4 vCPUs, 4 GB of RAM, and 50GB HD...then....
+Install a CentOS 7 server with

+Recommended Setup:

+* 4 vCPUs
+* 4 GB of RAM
+* 50GB HD

+Then prepare for the install

 ```
 yum -y install ansible git